 - Other nitrate medicines (isosorbide mononitrate or dinitrate)

 - Street drugs that are inhaled, called “poppers” (amyl nitrate, butyl nitrate or nitrite)

-Ask your healthcare provider or pharmacist if you are not sure if you take a nitrate medicine.
+Ask your healthcare provider or pharmacist if you are not sure if you take a nitrate or guanylate cyclase stimulator medicine.

 What is ADCIRCA?

 ADCIRCA is a prescription medicine used to treat pulmonary arterial hypertension (PAH, high blood pressure in your lungs) to improve your ability to exercise.
 It is not known if ADCIRCA is safe or effective in children.

 Do not take ADCIRCA if you